hashgraph/hedera-transaction-tool/docs/issues/approver-group-workflow.md

 - If yes, should it lock after the first reviewer takes action?
 - Or is it locked on create?

-**Creator removal of automatically assigned reviewers**
-- Creators cannot remove automatically assigned reviewer groups.
-- Open: should org admins be able to remove an automatic group from a specific transaction as an escape hatch, or should overrides always go through the entity mapping?

 **"Add Reviewer" modal design** *(resolved direction)*
 - Show pre-created groups prominently and individual contacts secondarily.
 No on-the-fly group creation in this modal.

 **Reviewer changing their decision**
 - Can a reviewer change a rejection to an acceptance (or vice versa) after submitting?
-- If yes, should there be a time limit or a condition (e.g., only before threshold is met)?
-- Open.
+Open.

 **Rules attestation**
-- Group membership changes require attestation signed by the current group.
-Rules — the `entity_reviewer_group` mappings — are currently admin-managed with no equivalent attestation requirement.
-- The concern is not an admin adding a rule and leaving it: the snapshot captures the rule at transaction creation time.
-The concern is an admin *removing* a rule, creating a transaction without that review requirement, then re-adding the rule — making the group's rule history appear clean while bypassing a review that should have applied.
-- Whether rules require their own attestation mechanism (and who would attest — the mapped group? a separate admin quorum?) is unresolved.
-This is harder than group attestation because rules are many-to-many across entities and groups.
+- See `approver-group-rules.md` for the full treatment: local store for entity-to-group mappings, options for rule change attestation, matching precedence, and future rule types.

 **Cryptographic integrity and database trust**
 - `transaction_reviewer_list_member` stores a `signature` verifiable against the reviewer's public key.
 Frontend verification against locally-stored keys (not backend-served keys) closes the fabricated-review attack vector.